Kotey538/fast_robots.github.io/docs/pages/lab3.md

 ---

 # Lab 3: ToF Sensors
-In this lab, I integrated two VL53L1X Time-of-Flight (ToF) sensors with the SparkFun RedBoard Artemis Nano and I evaluated the sensors' range, accuracy, repeatability, and timing performance, selecting the optimal distance mode for future obstacle detection applications.
+In this lab, I integrated two VL53L1X Time-of-Flight (ToF) sensors with the SparkFun RedBoard Artemis Nano and evaluated the sensors' range, accuracy, repeatability, and timing performance, selecting the optimal distance mode for future obstacle detection applications.
 Finally, I modified previous code to log synchronized, time-stamped ToF and IMU data, transmitting it over Bluetooth and generating plots to analyze sensor outputs over time.

 * * *